 When compared to CFD trading, spread betting is more tax efficient.
 UK tax laws mean any gains made from CFD trading are subject to Capital Gains Tax (CGT).
 As spread betting involves no contracts, profits avoid both stamp duty and Capital Gains Tax, which means it can be considered a tax-free trading strategy.

 Pepperstone is a no dealing desk (NDD) broker that offers spread betting on a range of asset classes with competitive pricing.
 As well as spread betting with currency pairs, Pepperstone clients gain access to thousands of index, commodity, treasury and stock markets.
-While cryptocurrencies were available in the past, recent changes to FCA regulation have restricted the ability for retail traders to access crypto markets such as Bitcoin or Bitcoin cash.
+While cryptocurrencies were available in the past, recent changes to FCA regulation have restricted the ability of retail traders to access crypto markets such as Bitcoin or Bitcoin cash.

 Pepperstone gained its reputation as one of the best brokers for ultra-tight forex spreads due to its NDD execution and top-tier liquidity providers.
 Although they don’t offer specific investment advice, the brokers offer educational resources suited to both beginner and experienced traders.